grandimam/java/docs/src/chapter_8.md

       .givenNoExplicitContructor_whenUsed_thenFails(ConstructorUnitTest.java:23)
 ```

-**Concrete**

-- Concrete classes are class that we can create instance of using the new keyword.
-Examples of concrete classes are HashMap, ArrayList, etc.Not all classes are concrete, Java also has abstract classes - abstract, interface.

-- Class is a blueprint for an object and Interface is a blueprint for a class.
-Concrete classes can implement interfaces.

-- Primitive types hold the value in-memory where the variable is allocated.
-References don't hold the value of the object they refer to.

-**Final Variables**
+### Final Variables

 They can only be initialized within the constructor of the class and are immutable.
 If we create multiple constructor within the class, then they need to be initialized under each constructor.

-**This and Super**
+### This and Super

+This and Super are keywords that is used to access super classes or parent classes.
+Super is used on to access the instance variables and methods of parent class.
 This is used to refer the current object.
 It is typically used in constructor to differentiate the local variable with the parameters.

-Super is used to access the parent class.
-It can be used to call the parent constructor.
-It can be used to access the parent constructor's variables.
+## Encapsulation

+Encapsulatio is wrapping data and code into a single unit (typically a class).
+In encapsulation, the variables of are hidden from other classes and can be accessed only through the methods of their current class.
+Therefore, it is also known as data hiding.
+It is implemented using access modifiers.

+### Public

+The public access modifier makes the class, method, or field accessible from any other class everywhere, whether within the same package or in others.
+It provides the widest scope among all access modifiers.

+### Private

+The private access modifier is the most restrictive.
+Variables and methods marked as private can be accessed only within the class in which they are declared.
+They are not visible to subclasses or any external classes.

+### Protected

+The protected access modifier allows the variable or method to be accessed within the same package or by subclasses in other packages.
+It is more accessible than default and private but more restrictive than public.

+## Abstraction

+Data abstraction is the ability to view only the required characteristics of the object.
+Data abstraction is implemented using abstract and interface classes

 ### Abstract

-Java provides a mechanism to achieve abstraction, polumorphism, inheritance has can be achieved using abstract and interface keyword.
 Abstract class enables data encapsulation and polymorphism.
 It doesn't allow multiple inheritance.
 Properties of abstraction using abstract keyword -

 * It is defined using the abstract keyword preceding the class keyword